irsol/udacity-data-foundations-nd/lesson4/data_visualizations_in_Tableau.md

 Tableau automatically aggregates measures, but not dimensions.
 That is, it does calculations like sums and means.
 Dimensions are used to group the data and set the level of granularity.

+#### Making plot

+ When you drag a discrete field to Columns, it creates a discrete axis.
+When you use a continuous field, it creates a continuous axis.
+You can also drag the fields directly onto the sheet.